audiohacked/PKGBUILDS/README.md

 Craftbukkit-1.7.2 only exists because my first install was version 1.7.2 and I use it for my data and plugins that only support version 1.7.2.

+TShock is a modified Terraria Server.
+Source code is at [github](https://github.com/NyxStudios/TShock) and the Main website at [tshock.co](https://tshock.co/).